You would, however, want to avoid him - especially between the white lines.

 "He's a very physical player.
 That's his hallmark, his physicality," Palmyra coach Chris Pope said.
 "He can come downhill (toward the line of scrimmage), but he's also a linebacker who can go sideline to sideline.
 You get those middle linebackers sometimes that can go tackle to tackle, and those are nice.
 But it's really nice when you have somebody that can go sideline to sideline.
 He has the speed to track people down outside the box."

 "In midgets I was a center, and then up through middle school I started playing middle linebacker," Hicks said.
 "My head coach in middle school moved me to linebacker.
-I played defensive end the year before that but I got too big and I was kinda faster than everybody else, so he moved me to

 And Hicks hasn't looked back since.
 Neither have Pope and his staff, who've seen their middle linebacker blossom from a raw, if wildly promising, freshman that played outside 'backer as a ninth-grader into a physically and mentally tough senior leader.
 And one who doesn't appear to have reached his performance ceiling yet.